eric141822/nes-cpp/README.md

 `sudo apt-get install libsdl2-dev`

 You will also need the [fmt](https://fmt.dev/latest/index.html) library to run the project.
-CMake has been configured to use [vcpkg](https://vcpkg.io/en/getting-started)
+CMake has been configured to use [vcpkg](https://vcpkg.io/en/getting-started).
+Follow the instructions on the vcpkg website to install it.
+You may also opt to build fmt from source or use you choice of package manager, such as conan.

 ### Install fmt using vcpkg